mplesser/azcam/docs/docs/index.md

 - [Classes](classes.md)
 - [Commands](commands.md)
 - [Console API](api_console.md)

+## Scripts
+Scripts are python code modules which generally contain one function and are available from  the command line or by importing the *azcam-scripts* extension module.
+They may interact with other *azcam* code if they are configured to be called automatically during enviroment configuration.
+Note that they may make extensive use of  the *azcam.db* database.
+By convention scripts use database items named as `db.scriptname_xxx`.
+As an example, `db.imsnap_resize=2.5"`will shrink a snapped image by 2.5x when the `imsnap` script is called.

 ## Configuration Folders
 There are several folder names which are usually defined, although their use may be optional for some systems: